pejmang/Orbii-blog/src/en/posts/building-resilience-strategies.md

 language: en
 articleID: "2000013"
 ---

+The business world of the last 10 years has gone from evolution to revolution with a profound metamorphosis which demonstrates for some that our world has become even more VUCA than ever.
+Indeed, in this VUCA world, projects, priorities, strategies, markets, environments change quickly, and it is necessary, even vital, to be able to adapt quickly.

 In the fast-evolving global environment, organizations face challenges unlike any before, requiring fresh, innovative leadership and decision-making strategies.
 The **“VUCA”** framework—representing **Volatility**, **Uncertainty**, **Complexity**, and **Ambiguity**, has become an essential tool for understanding and navigating this challenging landscape.
 Initially introduced by the U.S. Army War College to explain the post-Cold War era, the VUCA model has since been widely adopted by business leaders and thinkers to address the diverse challenges of today’s world.